The word “positive parenting” is widely used in the parenting field; I’m sure you’ve heard it in every parenting book or magazine you’ve ever read.

 What is Positive Parenting?

-- Making the decision to be a positive role model and example of behaviour, communicating, and behaving (and reacting) with love and empathy.
+- Making the decision to be a positive role model and example of behavior, communicating, and behaving (and reacting) with love and empathy.

 - Limits and boundaries should be set in a healthy and acceptable manner.